Why should I send my child to Midland? There are plenty of reasons.

 The first study looked at results from a survey, commissioned by Education Next in May and June of 2016, of a nationally representative sample of 1,571 parents with children in school.
 The second study analyzed results from a survey of over 17,000 families conducted in 2012 by the National Center for Education Statistics (NCES).
 The second study’s larger sample size allowed for a deeper dive into population subgroups.

 Word-of-mouth is one of the best ways to find out what an organization is really like.
-This link contains a variety of direct quotes from Midland's students, staff and family.
+Our Quote Unquote page contains a variety of direct quotes from Midland's students, staff and family.
 We think you'll be impressed by what they have to say.

 Midland Adventist Academy received a six-year, clear accreditation term in 2016.
 This is the highest recommendation that can be given to a school in the Adventist education system.